samikoz/raytracer/README.md

 # Dev
 - Revisit and make right the matrices if you feel like.
+- AbstractPlane should be able to supersede Plane shape when one implements BoundingBox behaviour.
+Should be faster, c.f. below.
 - Could avoid inverting matrices as often as possible. e.g. for scenes with lots of spheres could implement simple sphere which for scaling and translation just changes radius and centre and implements general ray-intersection solver for these.